 You can achieve this by defining your Ad groups into SKAGs (Single keyword per Ad Group).
 Using a SKAG structure will allow you to link unique landing pages to your ad groups.

 Your landing page should directly reflect the keywords, and more importantly, the search query that led users to your page.
-In fact, having the exact search query, or parts of it, within your landing page can be highly effective for improving relevance.
+In fact, having the exact search query, or parts of it, within your landing page can be highly effective for improving relevance and gaining qualified leads.

-Make sure that there is a direct link between what the user is looking for, and where they land after clicking on an ad to provide a seamless and positive user experience.
+Make sure that there is a direct link between what the visitor is looking for, and where they land after clicking on an ad to provide a seamless and positive user experience.

-Because creating a next-to-perfect landing page experience is an important factor in quality score, directing users to a relevant and useful landing page has a direct impact on the performance of your Adwords account, and your campaign in general.
+Because creating a next-to-perfect landing page experience is an important factor in quality score, directing users to a relevant and useful landing page has a direct impact on the campaign performance of your Adwords account.

 **Related: Landing Page Subdomains Explained With Examples **

 While relevance is easy to ensure, by making sure that you craft key components of your landing page, like compelling headlines, titles, forms, and copy with your keywords in mind, originality is slightly more difficult.

 Make sure your page is well-organised and designed in a clear manner so that users don’t have to search your page for the information they’re looking for.